Here are the top Institutional holders of Option Care Health Inc. (OPCH) shares

 Sponsored

-The stock witnessed a -7.35% loss in the last 1 month and extending the period to 3 months gives it a -9.35%, and is 3.99% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.89% over the week and 4.22% over the month.
+The stock witnessed a -16.95% loss in the last 1 month and extending the period to 3 months gives it a -13.86%, and is -11.68% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.27% over the week and 4.98% over the month.

 Option Care Health Inc. (OPCH) Analyst Forecasts